CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

-Renée began working as an Institutional Libraries Senior Consultant in March 2013.
+Renée began working as an Institutional Libraries Senior Consultant in March 2013 and was promoted to Institutional Library Development Supervisor in January 2021.
 She wants to leave the world a better place than when she found it and believes her work with institutional libraries allows her to do just that.

 Molly Bassford started her career in libraries as an intern at the Denver Women’s Correctional Facility after earning her MLIS from Syracuse University.
 She was quickly promoted to a library technician II position where she provided library services and programming to the Denver Women’s Correctional Facility as well as the Denver Reception and Diagnostic Center.
 She took a brief hiatus from inside the walls to work as an adult librarian at the Central Branch of Denver Public Library where she led outreach efforts to those recently released from jail and prison while also participating in state and national committees to help expand access to resources for under-served populations.
 Most recently Molly supervised the Denver Complex libraries where she and her team developed numerous innovative programs and transformed customer service inside the Denver correctional libraries.
 As an institutional libraries senior consultant, Molly will be working with both adult and youth institutional libraries.
 When not providing library services, Molly loves to garden, snuggle her kitties, and dig into the latest fiction reads.